Kendra Wecker: College career

+Wecker was also an All-American thrower for the Kansas State Wildcats track and field team, placing 6th in the javelin throw at the 2002 NCAA Division I Outdoor Track and Field Championships.

-WNBA career
+Professional career

-Wecker was drafted 4th overall by the San Antonio Silver Stars in the 1st round of the 2005 WNBA Draft.
+Wecker was drafted 4th overall by the San Antonio Silver Stars in the 1st round of the 2005 WNBA draft.
 In her first game of her rookie year, she tore her ACL and was out the rest of the season.

-On February 19, 2006 during the WNBA offseason, Wecker joined Tony Parker and Steve Kerr in the NBA RadioShack Shooting Stars contest.
+On February 19, 2006, during the WNBA offseason, Wecker joined Tony Parker and Steve Kerr in the NBA RadioShack Shooting Stars contest.
 She helped achieve the NBA Shooting Stars record time of 25.1 seconds.

-On May 13, 2008 she was waived by the San Antonio Silver Stars.
-On June 23, 2008 Wecker was signed by the Washington Mystics.
-On August 12, 2008 Wecker was waived by the Mystics.
+On May 13, 2008, she was waived by the San Antonio Silver Stars.
+On June 23, 2008, Wecker was signed by the Washington Mystics.
+On August 12, 2008, Wecker was waived by the Mystics.